jeffcarp/test-lambda/README.md

 # `test-lambda`

 AWS Lambda is really cool, but you know what's also cool?
 Tests.
-Fortunately, Lambda functions are easy to test.
+This is a module for unit testing Lambda functions.
+It should work with Mocha, Jasmine, Tape, or whatever test framework you use.

 ```js
 var assert = require('assert')